tangmi/node-gameloop/README.md

 // start the loop at 30 fps (1000/30ms per frame) and grab its id var frameCount = 0;
 var id = gameloop.setGameLoop(function(delta) {
-	console.log('Hi there! (frame=%s, delta=%s)', frameCount++, delta);
+	// `delta` is the delta time from the last frame console.log('Hi there! (frame=%s, delta=%s)', frameCount++, delta);
 }, 1000 / 30);